Fazlerabbi-Fahad/Bank_Website/README.md

 <img src="Bank-Inside.png">

-This is a simple banking website for money deposit and withdraw.
-Created using HTML,Tailwind CSS and JavaScript.
-For the first look of the website:https://fazlerabbi-fahad.github.io/Bank_Website/
+This is a responsive, fully-functional website.
+I created this whole website using HTML and CSS.
+You can see my live website on: <a href="https://fazlerabbi-fahad.github.io/Bank_Website/">https://fazlerabbi-fahad.github.io/Bank_Website/</a><br>
+-> I have created my website using HTML and CSS(Bootstrap) and JavaScript<br>
+-> A wonderful and responsive UI.<br>
+-> Used GitHub to deploy<br>